victor-istomin/CodeWars/README.md

 This is mostly a sport-programming quality code which was written in a rush of competition.
 However, it may be interesting as an example of solving tasks in case of limited time resources.

-Due folder structure restrictions of RAIC, strategy code is implemeted within RAIC SDK folder.
+Due to folder structure restrictions of RAIC, strategy code is implemeted within RAIC SDK folder.

 There is short list of places of my code to start digging from: